gawen/WireHub/README.md

 # WireHub

 WireHub (in a shell, *wh*) builds decentralized, peer-to-peer and secure overlay networks.
-It is a small (<10KLOC) and tends to be simple-to-use and easily extendable.
+It is small (<10KLOC) and tends to be simple-to-use and easily extendable.

 It is built upon [WireGuard tunnels][wireguard] and provides distributed peer